dargaCode/dargacode.github.io/README.md

 # dargaCode Portfolio Site
 <strong>Language: HTML/CSS/JS</strong>

 I'm working on this site very gradually, and using it to learn/incorporate best practices for HTML/CSS/JS.
-That said, I am also trying to keep things very vanilla and not install any frameworks etc.
+That said, I also want to keep things very vanilla and avoid installing frameworks etc.

 **To-Do:**
 * Responsiveness